 Divide and conquer the fluid flow:

-Many materials like rocks and sediments but also materials for technological application like fuel cells contain a lot of pores.
-As transport through these porous materials is often driven by fluid flow it is important to understand how material architecture determines the landscape of flow velocities within such a medium.
-We find that local partitioning of fluid flow between adjacent pores define the overall flow characteristics of a porous material.
+Many materials like rocks and sediments and materials for technological applications like fuel cells contain a lot of pores.
+As transport through these porous materials is often driven by fluid flow, it is essential to understand how material architecture determines the landscape of flow velocities within such a medium.
+We find that local partitioning of fluid flow between adjacent pores defines the overall flow characteristics of a porous material.
 Combining experiments and computer simulation with theoretical work supports this new idea.
-This is in contrast to former models where the flow through a material is controlled by the pore size distribution.
-Our new understanding may help us in better design of materials for example for fuel cells or filtration techniques.
+This contrasts former models, where the pore size distribution controls the flow through a material.
+Our new understanding may help us better design materials, for example, fuel cells or filtration techniques.

 Hijacking flows to find the shortest route through a maze:

-How do apparently simple organisms coordinate sophisticated behaviors?
-The slime mold Physarum polycephalum solves complex problems, for example finding the shortest route between food sources, despite growing as a single cell and the lack of any neural circuitry.
+How do simple organisms coordinate sophisticated behaviors?
+The slime mold Physarum polycephalum solves complex problems, for example, finding the shortest route between food sources, despite growing as a single cell and lacking any neural circuitry.
 By carefully observing P. polycephalum’s response to a nutrient stimulus and using the data to develop a mathematical model, we identify a simple mechanism underpinning the slime mold’s behaviors: A stimulus triggers the release of a signaling molecule.
 The molecule is initially advected by fluid flows but also increases fluid flows, generating a feedback loop and enabling the movement of information throughout the organism’s body.
-This simple mechanism is sufficient to explain P. polycephalum’s emergent, complex behaviors like for example finding the shortest route through a maze.
+This simple mechanism is sufficient to explain P. polycephalum’s emergent, complex behaviors.

 Organizing flows to control behavior: